dataq-instruments/4208Ethernet/README.md

  ![alt text](https://www.dataq.com/resources/repository/ethernet.gif "ScreenCapture by LICECap")

  If you can't start a device, it may be connected to WinDaq running on another PC.
-Read the protocol of "QUERY" to figure out which one is available
+Read the protocol to find out more

- This example uses Xchart to plot the waveform, which is installed if you install WinDaq addon (https://www.dataq.com/products/windaq/add_ons/index.htm) to your PC.
-For more info regarding the features of XChart, please refer to http://ultimaserial.com/XChart.html